3 Massachusetts police stabbed or slashed; suspect in custody

 The agency said Saugus police had confirmed three officers were stabbed or slashed.
 It said all three were taken to Massachusetts General Hospital and are expected to survive.
 A fourth officer was also hospitalized for precautionary reasons.

-The suspect, a male believed to be in his late teens, was arrested and was not seriously injured, according to the spokesman.
-He was been transported to Melrose-Wakefield Hospital.
+The suspect, a male believed to be in his late teens, had brandished a knife, according to the police spokesman.
+He was arrested and was not seriously injured.
+He was taken to Melrose-Wakefield Hospital.

 No further information was immediately available.